Instruction Attributes#

 ndfa makes nondeterministic finite state automata.
 This affects the treatment of operator

-in the regular expressions.
+|in the regular expressions.
 The usual treatment of the operator is to try the first alternative and, if the reservation is not possible, the second alternative.
 The nondeterministic treatment means trying all alternatives, some of them may be rejected by reservations in the subsequent insns.collapse-ndfa modifies the behavior of the generator when producing an automaton.
 An additional state transition to collapse a nondeterministic NDFA state to a deterministic DFA state is generated.
 It can be triggered by passing

-to assign units to insns issued in a cycle.progress means output of a progress bar showing how many states were generated so far for automaton being processed.
+const0_rtxto state_transition.
+In such an automaton, cycle advance transitions are available only for these collapsed states.
+This option is useful for ports that want to use thendfaoption, but also want to usedefine_query_cpu_unitto assign units to insns issued in a cycle.progress means output of a progress bar showing how many states were generated so far for automaton being processed.
 This is useful during debugging a DFA description.
 If you see too many generated states, you could interrupt the generator of the pipeline hazard recognizer and try to figure out a reason for generation of the huge automaton.

 As an example, consider a superscalar RISC machine which can issue three insns (two integer insns and one floating point insn) on the cycle but can finish only two insns.
 To describe this, we define the following functional units.